sechmann/intercept-browser/README.md

 Script used to intercept default browser

-Files in this repo is just for inspiration.
+Files in this repo are just for inspiration.

 File locations:
 ```